 Poor Customer Service

 My experience several years ago may not be true anymore today.
 I know NET10 has improved customer service tremendously since then.
 I can see that major improvements have been made on their website, which is much easier to use than it had been several years ago.
 In addition, calling a live person is not even necessary anymore.

 I haven’t needed any help since then so I can’t say for sure, but at that time the agents didn't speak English very well and they always sounded like they are looking up scripts or other information in their notes.
 They didn't seem educated about the product.
 But like I said, that has changed.

-I must say, the product itself is exceptional!
-You can't find a better deal anywhere!
-I really know that from my own experience.
-I've stuck with it because it saves me money and it always works when I need it.
+The product itself has always been exceptional!
+And that’s what counts, in my opinion.
+I've stuck with it all these years because it saves me money and it always works when I need it.

 Testing the Phone Gave Me a Nice Surprise

 Then came the big surprise.
 I tested calling my phone without answering.
-I heard my voice mail greeting and it let me leave myself a message.
-I was surprised because I never set up my voicemail yet!
-It was already setup and had my greeting that I had recorded back when I was with AT&T. That's how I know the service for NET10 is really AT&T.
+I heard my personal voice mail greeting and it let me leave a message.
+The surprise was that I never set up my voicemail yet!
+It was already setup and had my greeting that I had recorded back when I was with AT&T. That's how I knew the service for NET10 is really AT&T.